-Fox, a Democrat, was the representative for Mississippi's 4th congressional district from 1901 to 1903.
+Fox was the representative for Mississippi’s 4th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Mar 1897 to Mar 1903, Fox missed 257 of 515 roll call votes, which is 49.9%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.